dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 Reprojection:
 Exercise 1 (Easy): The City of Philadelphia is planning on conducting a study on how much of the city is covered by car infrastructure.
-A raster dataset containing impervious surface cover will be used, however the dataset is in a different projection than the city’s other <br>
+A raster dataset containing impervious surface cover will be used, however the dataset is in a different projection than the city’s other datasets.
-datasets.
 Convert the Impervious Surface Cover dataset into NAD 1983 State Plane Pennsylvania South, EPSG: 2272.

 Exercise 2 (Challenge): On the other side of the Delaware, Camden is getting ready to conduct a study on Urban Heat Island using <br>